honzikschenk/jess/README.md

 # Chess Game Application

+> [!IMPORTANT]
-This project is a Java-based chess game application that provides a graphical user interface (GUI) for playing chess.
+> This project is a Java-based chess game application that provides a graphical user interface (GUI) for playing chess.
 The application allows users to select their color (black or white) and start a game of chess against an opponent.

 ## Project Structure